 Misc. expenses included Mr. Misadventures' airfare for our Viking River Cruise in Portugal along with other items that didn't fit into other buckets, things like household items (dish soap, paper towels, etc.).

-So that’s it!
+So that's it!
 What would I do differently?
-To save money, I’d do a better job at park reservations.
-If I was really serious about staying in the RV long term, I would have invested in satellite internet.
-It costs about 6,000 for the equipment, plus a monthly service fee, but it would probably have meant a few less grey hairs.
+To save money, I'd do a better job at park reservations.
+If I was really serious about staying in the RV long-term, I would have invested in satellite internet.
+It costs about 6,000 for the equipment, plus a monthly service fee, but it would probably have meant fewer grey hairs.
 Extravagant, but rolled into the initial expense of the RV, it might not have been so bad.

 How about you?
-Do you have any questions on the RV numbers?
+Do you have any questions about the RV numbers?
 Have you had similar experiences in your RV?
 Does this make you want to hit the road?
 Do tell!